Osoro254Alex/hello-rails-back-end/README.md

 # 📖 hello-rails-back-end <a name="about-project"></a>

 Hello-rails-back-end" is a straightforward web application that integrates the capabilities of Ruby on Rails Api.
-Through its backend API, users are able to obtain a random greeting.
+Through its backend API, users are able to obtain a random greeting.[Frontend](https://github.com/Osoro254Alex/hello-react-front-end)

 ## Render Deploy 🚀